sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

 thumbnailImage="/img/planet-card-full-text.png"
 +++

-In the previous article we learned how to create a card to show information for a planet.
-Now is time to put the planet information in the card.
+In the previous article, we learned how to create a card to show some information about a planet.
+Now it is time to put that information in the card.

 <!--more-->